TaraHelberg/Coffee-Boutique/README.md

 GitHub projects was used to manage the development process using an agile approach.
 Please see link to project [Kanban Board](https://github.com/TaraHelberg/Coffee-Boutique/issues?q=is%3Aissue+is%3Aclosed)

-Not all Epics have made it into the project using the MSCW Method you will find on the Kanban Must have’s, Should Have’s, Could Have's and Won’t have labels.
+Not all Epics / User Stories have made it into the project using the MSCW Method you will find on the Kanban Must have’s, Should Have’s, Could Have's and Won’t have labels.
 The won’t have labelled sections are those that did not make it into the App due to time constraint

 ## Future Features

+Although only a few are represented in the Kanban the E-commerce store that I have made has loads of potential for numerous extra features and futher development and I will be honest and say that if I put in all my Future features in that I could think of this readme would be extensive :)

+1. User Story: Product Image to Expand on Hover Over

+   As a Shop Owner I can give my Shoppers a better look at the Product when they hover over the Product it expands and shows more detail so that my shoppers / users can see the product in more detail possibly making them purchase it as it gives them a better idea of the products.

+2. User Story: Product Price Change on Selection of Size

+   As a Shop Owner I can have the price of my products change if the product has a size & that size is selected the price either decreases or increases accordingly so that when a Shopper / User selects a size on the product they are given the accurate price according to size and my company gets paid the correct price for the product.

+ 3. Epics : Discount Coupon

+    As a Shop Owner I require to give Discount Coupons that a Shopper can see & use so that it encourages shoppers / user to make that first purchase.

+ Other Future Features include using Product variants to manage not only the change in Price for size difference but for product colour selection.

+ The abitity to make up your own Gift set by selecting from excisting Products.

+ Getting a weekly mailing list of Discounts , New products and interesting Blog Post to those who have subscribed to the mailing list.

+ This is to name just a few.

 [Back to top ⇧](#contents)